Bishop Museum of Science and Nature: Snooty the Manatee

 Snooty was a Florida Manatee (a sub-species of the West Indian Manatee), that resided at the Museum's Parker Manatee Habitat.
 Born at the Miami Aquarium and Tackle Company on July 21, 1948.
 Snooty was one of the first recorded captive manatee births.
 Snooty was the oldest manatee in captivity, and likely the oldest manatee in the world.
 As Snooty was unreleasable, he was the only permanent manatee resident at the Museum and one of a select few captive manatees in the United States that was allowed to interact with human handlers.
 This made him uniquely valuable to manatee research and education.
 The Parker Manatee Rehabilitation Habitat also rehabilitates wild manatees; currently there are three other manatees residing at the aquarium.

-Death

 On July 23, 2017, two days after his 69th birthday, Snooty died as the result of drowning.
 A hatch door that accesses a plumbing area had been accidentally opened, allowing the manatees access to an unsafe area.
 The younger and smaller manatees were able to go in and out of the area, but due to Snooty's size, he could not return through the hatch to access air.
 The panel was loose the day before his birthday.
 After an investigation into the death, South Florida Museum stated that manatee staff knew that a panel leading to the compartment where Snooty drowned was askew or missing screws, but because of failures in record keeping, reporting, communications and follow-through, no action was taken and no repairs were made.
-They also confirmed that Marilyn Margold the Director of Living Collections at the time no longer works at the museum.
+They also confirmed that Marilyn Margold the Director of Living Collections at the time was no longer employed at the Museum.